crypto-ethics/crypto-ethics.github.io/README.md

 # crypto-ethics.github.io
-code for the Crypto Ethics course site made with 💖  by the Digital Currency Initiative @ the MIT Media Lab
+code for the Blockchain Ethics course site made with 💖  by the Digital Currency Initiative @ the MIT Media Lab